chiseimizuno/PIC10CHW1/README.md

 - Both, the player and dealer bust.
 In this case the player loses the round and the player's money decreases by the amount that was bet.
 This is called house advantage.
 - Both the player and the dealer have the same total and they do not bust.
 In this case a tie is declared and no money is exchanged.

+## Experiments using Git

+### Conflict resolution
+I cout-ed different text on master and experimental1, then did a merged, resolved the conflict, then commited

+### Three Way Merge
+git merged experimentalDavid and experimentalAlex with different codes

 ## Sample Codes

 Here are some sample runs of the siete y medio card game.